-One of the primary considerations for providers who choose locum tenens is the flexibility that it offers to work when and where you want.
+One of the primary considerations for providers choosing locum tenens is the flexibility it offers to work when and where you want.

 As you’re learning more about where you’d like to end up long-term, locum tenens assignments allow you to explore various practice settings and geographic locations before making a commitment.
 Locums providers also aren’t bound to a standard work week; they can choose to take time off between assignments to pursue other passions, such as traveling, teaching, or relaxing with a good book.